 A measles outbreak was reported from Essen between March and May 2010, causing 71 cases, chiefly in unvaccinated children attending a Waldorf anthroposophic schools, where the parents are known for their critical attitudes towards childhood immunizations, especially measles (see Eurosurveillance).
 In January 2010, a measles outbrook occurred in a Waldorf school in Berlin, causing 62 cases by the end of March (see Eurosurveillance).
 A measles outbreak in April 2008, which caused more than 50 cases, was linked to an anthroposophic school in Salzburg, Austria, most of whose students were unvaccinated (see Eurosurveillance).
 In October 2007, a measles outbreak was reported from southern Bavaria, chiefly involving residents of the greater Munich area, most of whom had never received measles vaccine (see Eurosurveillance).
 Between January and June 2007, a measles outbreak was reported from Passau and Rottal-Inn, two districts of Lower Bavaria in southeast Germany sharing a border with Austria.
 Almost 30% attended a local Montessori school frequented by pupils from the two affected districts and from Austria (see Eurosurveillance).
 A measles outbreak was also reported in January 2006 from the state of North Rhine Westphalia, chiefly affecting the cities of Duisburg and Mönchengladbach and the district of Wesel.
 As of June 15, a total of 1452 cases had been identified, mostly in older children and young adults (see Eurosurveillance).
 A number of other measles outbreaks have recently been reported from the states of Hessen, Bavaria, Lower Saxony, and North Rhine Westphalia.
 In the previous outbreaks, most cases occurred in children who had not been vaccinated (see Eurosurveillance).

 The number of cases of tick-borne encephalitis almost doubled from 2004 to 2006 (see Eurosurveillance), reaching 546 cases for the year 2006, the largest number since notification began.
 This was preceded by a sharp rise in the incidence of tick-borne encephalitis in the late 1990s (see Eurosurveillance).
 The number of cases fell to 326 in 2007.
-The disease occurs mainly in southern Germany, chiefly in the federal states of Baden-Wuerttemberg and Bavaria, but also in Thuringia and Hesse.
+The number rose to 424 in the year 2011, then fell to 196 in 2012.
+Yearly variations appear to be due to ecological factors affecting the natural foci of the disease.
+In Germany, tick-borne encephalitis occurs mainly in the southern part of the country, chiefly in the federal states of Baden-Wuerttemberg and Bavaria, but also in Thuringia and Hesse.
 One small risk area is located in Rhineland-Palatinate.
 Cases have also been recently identified in areas not previously defined as risk areas, such as Saxony, Lower Saxony, Mecklenburg-Western Pomerania, Saxony-Anhalt, and Brandenburg.

 Tick-borne encephalitis is a viral infection of the central nervous system transmitted by tick bites, usually after travel to rural or forested areas in the spring or summer.
 The infection may also be acquired by ingesting unpasteurized dairy products.
 The disease typically begins as a flu-like illness, including fever, headache, and vomiting, followed by the development of neurologic symptoms.
 Neurologic damage may be permanent, causing chronic headaches, difficulty concentrating, muscle weakness or loss of balance.
 Tick-borne encephalitis vaccine should be considered for long-term travelers who expect to be visiting rural or forested areas in the spring or summer, especially in the southern part of the country.
 The vaccine is available in many European countries, but not the United States.
 Tick precautions are strongly advised, as below.
 As above, vaccination against tick-borne encephalitis should be considered for long-term travelers who expect to be visiting rural or forested areas in the spring or summer.